thiagobien/ACL/workshop/03_Monolith_to_Microservices/4_Identify_a_Microservice/README.md

 # Identify a Microservice using Dynatrace

 In this lab you'll learn how to virtually break a monolithic application.
+For this task, Dynatrace provides the feature of **Custom service detection** that allows to define an entry point at which the monolith should be broken without touching any line of code.

 For more details about this lab, please take a look at the following blog post: [Identifying a Microservice](https://www.dynatrace.com/news/blog/monolith-to-microservices-how-to-identify-your-first-microservice/)